 The final part of the path continues from Benfleet station along the creek towards Leigh-on-Sea.
 This part of the route is also suitable for cycling.
 Sailing clubs line the route, as well as a café situated in an old boat if you need a caffeine pick me up!
 Hadleigh Castle overlooks the path and can be reached by taking a short detour up the hill.
 Once you arrive at Leigh-on-Sea, walkers can enjoy a well-earned rest at one of the many pubs, cafes and shell fish stalls.
 See our guide to Leigh-on-Sea for more information.

 Website and Maps

-Maps are downloadable from the Thames Estuary Path website, and are also available from local libraries and c2c train stations.
-You can also download an in-depth text guide here, which gives clear walking directions and plenty of interesting information about the sights along the route.
+See some of the different paths here, which gives clear walking directions and plenty of interesting information about the sights along the route.

 When to Go

 These walks can be beautiful at any time of year.
 Try going on a cold crisp winter day, or a fresh spring day to see signs of new life everywhere you look.
 Do be aware that paths may be muddy during rainy periods.